Zakrzak2/Zakrzak2/README.md

 - 🌱 I’m currently learning (LUA)
 - 💞️ I’m looking to collaborate.
 - 📫 How to reach me Write to me ? -  message or comment and I will answer
+- 😃 On this account I will shere usfull C# scripts